niklas-hjelm/Programmering-Med-CSharp-NET23/assets/wpfExerciseTextEditor.md

 1. Add a `ComboBox` at the top and populate it with two items: "Light" and "Dark".
 2. Handle its `SelectionChanged` event.
 Based on the selected item, adjust the `Background` and `Foreground` properties of the MainWindow and its controls to achieve the desired theme.

----

-These are the basic instructions for the exercises you provided.
-Implementing the functionality may require additional code, adjustments, and error handling.
-The provided instructions are to give a straightforward path to achieving the described functionalities.